SaraMo14/IntentDetectionClassifier/README.md

-# Intent Detection Classifiers
+#Machine Learning approaches to User Intent Detection
-Machine Learning approaches to User Intent Detection We introduce two possible Machine
+We introduce two possible Machine
 Learning approaches to address the problem of intent detection.
 The solution compares different classification models: Random